Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Discussions and conclusions

 The primary assumption in our scheme is that Bob needs an arbitrary angle of rotation in his frame of reference, which Eve has no knowledge of it beforehand.
 This is similar to the assumption of having random measurement of one of the quadrature, which Eve could not possibly influence.
-Therefore, the proposed protocol is as feasible and secure as GMCS protocol \cite{grosshans2002continuous}.

-The proposed protocol is different from unidimensional CV QKD protocols \cite{usenko2015unidimensional, usenko2018unidimensional, wang2018security, bai2020unidimensional}, in that, the state preparation in these protocols involve modulation of a single quadrature.
-Whereas, the Alice setup in our case remains to be identical to a GG02 GMSC protocol, and thereby, the underlying security being proven from the uncertainty relation between the two quadratures.
+The proposed scheme is shown to be as feasible and secure as GMCS protocol, under the collective attack by Eve.
+Also, the proposed scheme is different from unidimensional CV-QKD protocols \cite{usenko2015unidimensional, usenko2018unidimensional, wang2018security, bai2020unidimensional}, in that, the state preparation in these protocols involve modulation of a single quadrature.
+Alice modulates only one quadrature in these protocols, but Bob measures both the quadratures to verify the uncertainty between them.
+In contrast, the Alice setup in our case remains to be identical to the GG02 protocol, and so is the proposed scheme more closer to it.

+We note here that the single quadrature measurement scheme in this work is close to that in Ref. \cite{liu2018continuous}.
+However, the basis of choice by Bob is continuously drifting for every hundreds of measurements in the former.
+In particular, Bob chooses $\theta_{\text{Bob}} \in [0,2\pi]$ such that it is continuously changing.
+Whereas, in the current work, it can be kept constant for the whole run.
 In the GMCS protocol with homodyne measurement, for the case when Bob always measures in single quadrature and later announces the choice, Eve's success probability to hide her attack is 50\%.
 One can think of a similar attack in the present case as well, wherein Eve too randomly chooses her rotated frame of measurement to be an arbitrary angle.
 But this is a non-optimal attack, as Eve's success rate reduces with the increase in the resolution of the phase space of Bob's apparatus.
 Ideally, the probability to detect Eve's presence is

-where $p_i$ is the respective probability of the phase space resolutions and $N\{i\}$ is the resolution dependent normalization.
+where $p_i$ is the respective probability of the phase space resolutions and $N_{\{i\}}$ is the resolution dependent normalization factor.
 We note that Eve is unaware of Bob's angle of rotation in frame of reference (and the phase drift), until Bob's public announcement of the same.
-Let the arbitrary angle of measurement by Eve is $\theta_E$ and that of Bob is $\theta_B$.
-Thus, only at the angle $\theta_B = \theta_E$, $p_j = 0$.
-As $\abs{\theta_B - \theta_E}$ increases, Eve's information decreases and Bob's probability to detect her increases.
-Below we quantify the normalized information that Eve would get and the corresponding probability of Bob finding about Eve's presence.
+Let the arbitrary angle of measurement by Eve be $\theta_{\text{E}}$.
+Thus, only at the angle $\theta_{\text{Bob}} = \theta_{\text{E}}$, $p_j = 0$.
+As $\abs{\theta_{\text{Bob}} - \theta_{\text{E}}}$ increases, Eve's information decreases and Bob's probability to detect her increases.